Department of Fire and EMS

 Botetourt County is protected by 6 Volunteer Fire Departments, 5 Volunteer Rescue Squads and 1 career Rescue Squad, which operate between 5 AM and 5 PM, seven days a week.
 Covering over 548 square miles of varied terrain and population density, these groups are comprised of approximately 275 dedicated individuals who work closely together to provide the fastest and most advanced fire protection and EMS service possible.
 For information about volunteer opportunities, call the Volunteer Coordinator at 473-2098.

-Visit the Botetourt County Emergency Services website.
+Visit the Botetourt County Fire and EMS website.

 - Fire and Rescue Emergency Dispatch: 911